dlarsen5/VolatilityDecomposition/README.md

 # Volatility Decomposition

 Asset prices are usually modeled as a continuous diffusion process with random jumps.
-By decomposing a asset's price variance into continuous and jump components, better risk management and asset allocation can be achieved.
+By decomposing an asset's price variance into continuous and jump components, better risk management and asset allocation for a portfolio can be achieved.

 In order to compute price variations, returns are first calculated and normalized by taking the logarithm of price t and t-1: